Piliptsevich-Aliaksandra/data-structures/README.md

 # data-structures
-Шmplementation of some data structures in java
+Implementation of some data structures in java